Global css

 Oops!
 Something went wrong while submitting the form.

-Stem cell therapy for Crohn's disease offers a promising approach to repairing damaged intestinal tissue and reducing inflammation, potentially alleviating symptoms like abdominal pain and slowing disease progression.
+Stem cell therapy for Crohn's disease offers a promising approach to repairing damaged intestinal tissue and reducing inflammation.

-This innovative treatment is particularly significant for patients who have had limited success with conventional treatments, as it can promote tissue repair and heal scar tissue in the large intestine.
+This innovative treatment is particularly significant for patients with limited success from conventional treatments, as it can promote tissue repair and heal scar tissue in the large intestine.

 {{crohns="/styling"}}